-Please see the participate page for details if you or your child are interested in being part of our research.
+Please see the participate page for sign-up details of active studies if you or your child are interested in being part of our research.

 When speakers are listening to language how do they determine what they are hearing?
 The ability to process language is rooted in how it is represented in our minds.
 A series of experiments using eye-tracking technology allows us to consider this question.
 By determining what competitors are considered when hearing words, we are able to provide insight into how language is represented in the mind.
 This project will also provide a point of comparison to consider how these representations develop from childhood to adulthood when language is fully acquired.